Cook Islands tropical moist forests: Flora

 Rarotonga's lowland forests have mostly been converted to human use.
 The mountainous interior is home to some natural forests of three main types.

-Homalium forest is found on lower mountain slopes, above 50 to 200 meters elevation.
+Homalium forest is found on lower mountain slopes, above 50 to 200 m elevation.
 It is a closed-canopy forest dominated by the endemic tree Homalium acuminatum, with the trees Cyclophyllum barbatum, Elaeocarpus floridanus, and Ixora foetida, and the giant liana Entada phaseoloides.

 Fagraea-Fitchia forest is found at mid-elevations along knife-edge ridges.
 Fagraea berteroana and the endemic Fitchia speciosa are the predominant trees, and both have massive and extensive roots which provide support and stabilize the rocky slopes.
 Other common trees include species of Homalium, Canthium, Alyxia, Coprosma, Meryta, and Metrosideros.

-Metrosideros cloud forest is found on cloud-shrouded peaks and ridges above 400 metres elevation, covering about 3% of Rarotonga's forest area.
-Metrosideros collina is the predominant tree, forming low-stature forests up to 8 metres high.
+Metrosideros cloud forest is found on cloud-shrouded peaks and ridges above 400 m elevation, covering about 3% of Rarotonga's forest area.
+Metrosideros collina is the predominant tree, forming low-stature forests up to 8 m high.
 In higher and wetter areas Ascarina diffusa is dominant or is co-dominant with M. collina.
 Other trees are Elaeocarpus floridanus, Pterophylla samoensis, and Pittosporum rarotongense.
 The liana Freycinetia arborea climbs into the trees, and they are covered with abundant epiphytic mosses and ferns.
 The understorey is dominated by the shrub Fitchia speciosa.
 Nine species of flowering plants are endemic to Rarotonga's cloud forests.

 On Mitiaro, Atiu, Mauke, and Mangaia, the native vegetation of the central areas of volcanic soil have been almost completely replaced with introduced plants.
 The rough and difficult-to-cultivate makatea terrain harbors forests of Elaeocarpus tonganus and Hernandia moerenhoutiana, scrub forests dominated by Pandanus tectorius, and Barringtonia asiatica forest.

 On Palmerston and Manuae atolls, coastal strand vegetation includes Heliotropum anomalum along the beach, joined by species of Scaevola, Suriana, and Pemphis behind the beach.
 Patches of forest occur inland, with species of Pisonia, Guettarda, and Pandanus, and introduced coconut palms (Cocos nucifera).